Providence and Lansdowne confirm Barryroe site survey

 Providence’s wholly-owned subsidiary, Exola DAC, commissioned a survey – pursuant to an earlier authorisation under standard exploration licence 1/11 – on behalf of the joint venture, which includes Lansdowne.

-Located some 50 kilometres off the south coast of Ireland, the Barryroe field lies in the shallow water of around 100 metres.
+Located some 50 kilometres off the south coast of Ireland, the Barryroe field lies in shallow water of around 100 metres.
 Lansdowne holds a 20 per cent interest through its subsidiary, Lansdowne Celtic Sea, while the remaining interest is held by Exola DAC.